ssolanki/github-card-component/README.md

 ## Installation

 ### Pre-requisites
-- Inorder to build you should have node and npm installed.
+`Inorder to build you should have node and npm installed.
-- Gulp should be globally installed
+Gulp should be globally installed.`

 ### Build
 run these commands to build.

-- npm i
+` npm i
-- gulp
+  gulp`

 go to build directory and open index.html file in browser i.e